 Project details: Nokukhanya Langa and I spent the past summer working on our SOAR project in India.
 Our summer SOAR project involved evoking creative expression from students who were in middle school.
 We facilitated a five-week summer program which had the students in the classroom working with different art mediums, which allowed the students to express certain aspects of their life, such as home, social development, spiritual, cultural, personal and future goals.
 Our project documented what we did with the students, the artistic projects they completed, as well as the obstacles they faced due to the varying cultural differences.

 Why I wanted to participate in SOAR: I wanted to participate in the SOAR program because I wanted to complete an academic project that would be the foundation for my entire career within the Elementary Education field.
 I wanted to have an experience that would also subject me to new perspectives; I desired an experience that would change me as both a teacher and a person.
-I wanted to participate in the SOAR program at Moravian College, specifically, because I felt that by having the guidance from an advisor within Nokukhanya’s and my academic field, in addition t, resources and support from the Moravian community, would make our project more successful.
+I wanted to participate in the SOAR program at Moravian University, specifically, because I felt that by having the guidance from an advisor within Nokukhanya’s and my academic field, in addition t, resources and support from the Moravian community, would make our project more successful.
 With the help of Dr. Baxter and the faculty affiliated with the SOAR program, I feel that Nokukhanya and I completed a project that far exceeded our expectations and even our initial project goals.